terrelsa13/MUMC/README.md

 # Favoriting an artist, album-artist, or album will treat all child tracks as if they are favorites
 # Similar logic applies for other media types (episodes, trailers, etc...)
 #  0 : ok to delete media items set as a favorite
-#  1 : when single user - do not delete media items when set as a favorite; when multi-user - do not delete media items when all monitored users have set it as a favorite
+#  1 : when single user - do not delete media items when set as a favorite; when multi-user - do not delete media item when all monitored users have set it as a favorite
-#  2 : when single user - not applicable; when multi-user - do not delete media_items when any monitored users have it set as a favorite
+#  2 : when single user - not applicable; when multi-user - do not delete media item when any monitored users have it set as a favorite
 # (1 : default)
 #----------------------------------------------------------#
 keep_favorites_movie=1